youngjerald239/Project_2/README.md

 # Project Overview

-I will be creating an app that finds and lists Free-to-Play games.
-The list will be comprised of different genres, sorted, and offer information about the free games.
+I will be creating an app that finds and lists games.
+The list will be comprised of different genres, sorted, and offer information about the individual games.

 ## Project Links